wamp-proto/wamp-proto/spec/README.md

 	HELLO.Details.roles.<role>.features.publisher_identification|bool := true

-A *Publisher* may request the disclosure of its identity (it's WAMP session ID) to receivers of a published event by setting
+A *Publisher* may request the disclosure of its identity (its WAMP session ID) to receivers of a published event by setting

 	PUBLISH.Options.disclose_me|bool := true